pablovin/ChefsHatGYM/README.md

 [Nova](https://github.com/nathaliarcauas/Nova) is a dynamic game narrator, used to describe and comment on a Chef`s Hat game.

+### Simulated Games

+We also provide a series of simulated games, inside the [Simulated Games.](https://github.com/pablovin/ChefsHatGYM/tree/master/Simulated_Games) folder.
+Each of these games run for 1000 matches, and different combination of agents play them.
+They are provided as a ready-to-use resource for agent analysis, tools development or better understanding of the Chef`s Hat Simulator as a whole.

 ## The Chef's Hat Card game

 ![Chef's Hat Card Game](gitImages/cardGame.jpg)